As an Amazon Associate I earn from qualifying purchases. Click for details.

-In some cases, the ghost is a poltergeist and it’s following one student.
+In many cases, the ghost is a poltergeist and it seems to be following one student.
 When she changes dorms, so does the ghost.

 Poltergeist – From the German meaning “noisy ghost,” this term has been in use since the early 19th century to mean a spirit that makes noise, or otherwise plays pranks… often annoying.